 process for more information.

 How to apply

-1. Submit the $75 application fee along with your UFV Graduate Studies Admission form to the Admissions and Records (A&R) office.
-You can apply online or download an application form at ufv.ca/ar/admissions/apply.
-Application forms are also available from any A&R or Student Services office.
+1. Submit the $75 application fee along with your UFV Graduate Studies Admission form to the Office of the Registrar (OReg).
+You can apply online or download an application form at ufv.ca/admissions/admissions/apply.
+Application forms are also available from any OReg or Student Services office.

 Additional documents required for a complete Graduate application:

 • Official sealed transcripts (or interim transcripts) from every post-secondary institution you have attended showing grade/course achievement as per entrance requirements.
 To be considered official, transcripts must be sent directly to UFV from the originating institution; see the Transfer Credit section for details.

 • Three letters of reference.
 Please use the forms provided in the application package.
 Have the letters completed, sealed, and signed, and returned with your application package.

 2. You will be advised of an admission decision and provided with registration information.
 A deposit is required when you register (see Fees and additional costs section below).
 This money will be applied toward your tuition fees.
 Final payment of all course fees is due the end of the second week of classes.